Snoring & Sleep Apnea Treatment

 We at the Northwest Treatment Center for Snoring and Sleep Apnea want you to feel free to ask any question you may have about how we use an oral appliance to treat your snoring and sleep apnea.
 This page should help in answering most questions… But feel free to call if you have more.

 On your visit we will ask you about your health history.
 This helps us understand your individual sleep breathing issue.
 For those who have already had a sleep study, we will need the contact information to obtain a copy prior to your first appointment.

 Next we will ask you to complete a patient information questionnaire.
 Once that is complete we will schedule your free consultation.
-You will receive treatment from Dr. Don Johnson; he has been trained extensively in the field of Sleep Dentistry and adheres to the highest standards of treatment.
-See the Meet Dr. Johnson page.
+You will receive treatment from Dr. Johnson; he has been trained extensively in the field of oral appliance therapy and adheres to the highest standards of treatment.
+See the Meet Dr. Johnson page to see his qualifications.

 Free Consultation (about 30 min)